 The sportsbooks are usually right on the money here, and lines have become so tight that a controversy ensued during Super Bowl 53 regarding when Gladys Knight's anthem technically ended, leading to operators stipulating when the song is over, so that's something to keep an eye on.

 At almost any and all times throughout the year, bettors are looking to wager on Super Bowl odds.
 Whether it's immediately after a season ends, around the draft, right before the season or while the schedule is being played, there are always Super Bowl predictions being made.

-As the big game draws near once again, there are only four teams remaining in the running for the Lombardi Trophy, so here are the Super Bowl 55 odds from SugarHouse Sportsbook prior to NFL championship weekend.
+As the big game draws near once again, there are only four teams remaining in the running for the Lombardi Trophy, so here are the Super Bowl 55 odds from SugarHouse Sportsbook.

 Looking for advice on how to make 2021 Super Bowl predictions?
-Check out our Super Bowl betting guide for all the information you need to build your bankroll on the final day of the season!
+Check out our Super Bowl betting promotions to build your bankroll on the final day of the season!

 Among the most popular ways to get some action on all the best Super Bowl prop bets is by taking part in a game involving a props sheet.
 The game can be played both in-person or online, and it's an interactive way of getting all viewers involved with a rooting interest.